facebook/react-native/packages/RNTester/README.md

     ./scripts/packager.sh

 _Note: The native libs are still built using gradle.
 Full build with buck is coming soon(tm)._

+## Running Detox Tests on Android (Note: Detox tests aren't completely configured yet.)

+To run the e2e tests locally, run the following commands from the react-native folder:

+    detox build -c android.emu.release
+    detox test -c android.emu.release --cleanup

+These build the app in Release mode, so the production code is bundled and included in the built app.

+When developing E2E tests, you may want to run in development mode, so that changes to the production code show up immediately.
+To do this, run:

+    detox build -c android.emu.debug
+    detox test -c android.emu.debug

+You will also need to have Metro running in another terminal.
+Note that if you've previously run the E2E tests in release mode, you may need to delete the `RNTester/build` folder before rerunning `detox build`.

+For step by step instructions, please have a look at this [wiki](https://github.com/MLH-Fellowship/react-native/wiki/RNTester-Detox-Android-Setup)

 ## Running Detox Tests on iOS (Note: Detox tests aren't completely configured yet.)